 My passion is creating the "new" organization: one that is appropriate for today's rapidly changing and more networked world of work--customer focused, adaptive, financially successful, participative -- where formal leaders play a high value adding role and people doing the work are productive, engaged, collaborative, and growing.
 My books include Unstoppable You: Adopt the New Learning 4.0 Mindset and Change Your Life, Change Is Everybody's Business, The Age of Participation: New Governance for the Workplace and the World.
 I have worked on large scale change programs in businesses and agencies in the US and globally.

-Paul Gustavson is President of Organization planning & Design, Inc. and a cofounder of Sand Hill Partners.
-He has consulted for over 40 years to Fortune 100 companies in the areas of Strategy, Organization Design, Change Management and Leadership Development as well as being involved with more than 50 start-ups during this period of time.
+Paul Gustavson is President of Organization planning & Design, Inc. He has consulted for over 40 years to Fortune 100 companies in the areas of Strategy, Organization Design, Change Management and Leadership Development as well as being involved with more than 50 start-ups during this period of time.
 He has served as an advisor or Board member for numerous organizations.
-He is a recipient of the prestigious Marriott School of Management’s William G. Dyer Distinguished Award for his contribution to the field of Leadership, Strategy, and Organization Design.
+He is a recipient of the prestigious Marriott School of Management’s William G. Dyer Distinguished Award.
 Paul’s work has been featured in over 50 books, magazines and periodicals.
 He co-authored a popular book “Running into the Wind, Bronco Mendenhall, Five Strategies for Building Successful Teams” , “The Power of Living by Design” and “A Team of Leaders, Empowering every member to take ownership, Demonstrate Initiative and Deliver Results.
-Soundview Executive Book Summaries rated a Team of Leaders one of the 30 top business books for 2014.
 Paul and his wife Kris Anne live in San Jose, California.

 Peggy's expertise as an organization development consultant, facilitator, and trainer helps businesses, government and non-profit organizations to establish strategic Human Capital plans, align individual capacity and organizational goals, and determine learning and knowledge management needs for the organization.
 She is passionate about projects that focus on identifying competencies needed for a changing business environment and meaningful employee career paths.
 She partners with a technology company to build solutions that use competencies as the basis for human resource functions including career development, performance, compensation, and job descriptions.
 Peggy was founding partner of The Odyssey Group, whose Coaching in Business program was recognized as one of the top ten new leadership development programs by Human Resource Executive.
 She uses her professional skills as a volunteer with a global engineering association to promote innovation and competitiveness in this country.
 Peggy is a speaker and author, having co-authored Helping Employees Manage Careers, published more than a dozen articles, presented a half dozen invited webinars, and authored two e-books.